-- $120,000 settlement: victim was bitten on the calf in an unprovoked attack at a friend’s home.
-Injury left a permanent 2-inch scar on her leg.
+- $120,000 settlement: the victim was bitten on the calf in an unprovoked attack at a friend’s home.
+The injury left a permanent 2-inch scar on her leg.

-- $40,000 for employee of propane company bitten by dog while servicing a home.
+- $40,000 for an employee of propane company bitten by a dog while servicing a home.

-- $25,000 judgment: victim was a child and suffered significant emotional trauma from the attack.
+- $25,000 judgment: the victim was a child and suffered significant emotional trauma from the attack.

-- $15,000 settlement for jogger bitten by doc on city street.
+- $15,000 settlement for jogger bitten by doc on a city street.

-- $6,500 for person bitten on ankle by a dog.
+- $6,500 for a person bitten on the ankle by a dog.
 There was no scarring and minimal medical treatment.